IlkkaA/the-html5-test/README.md

 ### To try this app on your computer, do the following:

-*create new project with create-react-app
+* create new project with create-react-app
-*copy the following content from the repository into the created project: index.html at /public folder, all content at /src folder, readme.md
+* copy the following content from the repository into the created project: index.html at /public folder, all content at /src folder, readme.md
-*install the node packages mentioned below to the project
+* install the node packages mentioned below to the app

 ### node packages installed to this app